R136: Properties

 R136 produces most of the energy that makes the Tarantula Nebula visible.
 The estimated mass of the cluster is 450,000 solar masses, suggesting it may become a globular cluster in the future.
 R136 has around 200 times the stellar density of a typical OB association such as Cygnus OB2.
 The central R136 concentration of the cluster is about 2 parsecs across, although the whole NGC 2070 cluster is much larger.

 R136 is thought to be less than 2 million years old.
-None of the member stars is significantly evolved and none is thought to have exploded as supernova.
+None of the member stars are significantly evolved, and none are thought to have exploded as supernova.
+Because of this, the cluster contains no red supergiants, blue hypergiants, or luminous blue variables.
 The brightest stars are WNh, O supergiants, and OIf/WN slash stars, all extremely massive fully convective stars.
-There are no red supergiants, blue hypergiants, or luminous blue variables within the cluster.
-A small number of class B stars have been detected in the outskirts of the cluster, but less massive and less luminous stars cannot be resolved from the dense cluster core at the large distance of the LMC.
+A small number of B-type main sequence stars have been detected in the outskirts of the cluster, but less massive and less luminous stars cannot be resolved from the dense cluster core at the large distance of the LMC.